David Fleischner, Director

 David and Diana's daughters, the 4th generation, both work year-round for camp.

-Little sister Audrey is Scatico's girls athletic director.
+Younger sister Audrey is Scatico's girls athletic director.
 A 2-sport captain in high school, she graduated as a child development major from Tufts University (2015), where she was a volunteer tutor and Teach For America campus representative.
-Upon graduation she worked as a first grade teacher in New York City and is currently volunteering as an English teacher abroad.
+Upon graduation she worked for a year as a first grade teacher in New York City, and then volunteered as an English teacher for a year in Spain and Colombia.
+Currently, she is pursuing a Master's at Bank Street's Graduate School of Education.

 Scatico is characterized by an exceptionally high staff return rate (nearly 75%), providing a foundation of counselors who are loyal to camp philosophy and provide stability and continuity.
 Many program heads and division leaders are graduate students or teachers; most have over 10 summers of Scatico experience.